nooccarr/customer-upserter/README.md

 ### Data file

-The data file contains a JSON array of user data.
-Each object in the array represents an individual user.
-The data making up a user can be completely different from one data file to another.
+The data file contains a JSON array of user data, with each object representing an individual user.
+The structure and content of user data can vary across different data files.

 ```json
 [